MarekMatyas/tech201_virtualization/advanced_bash.md

 - `ls -l` list premissions on files and folders ("l" long format)

-Absolute path is from the absolute base of the machine Relative path is where I am right now
+Absolute path is a complete path that starts from the root directory and specifies the exact location of a file or directory.
+Relative path specifies the location of a file relative to the current directory.
+It does not include the complete directory structure and is relative to the current directory.
 ***Absolute path***
 Linuc/Max
 /users/username/Documents/myfile.txt